dialog-semiconductor/BLE_SDK6_examples/connectivity/hibernation_and_stateaware_hibernation/Readme.md

 ## Troubleshooting

-- Try a different USB1 cable.
+- Try a different USB cable.

 - Try different jumper wires, if used.